batiste/sprite.js/README.rst

     <script>
     // create the Sprite object;
     var sp = new sjs.Sprite();
-    // Bind the object with a DOM element in the page sp.init();
     // load the sprite image
     sp.loadImg('character.png');
     // change the visible size of the sprite